async-aws/aws/docs/clients/index.md

 ### Client factory

-If you dont use dependency injection, you might be interested in the `AwsClientFactory` that can be used to instantiate API clients.
+If you don't use dependency injection, you might be interested in the `AwsClientFactory` that can be used to instantiate API clients.

 ```php